-First of all, it is essential to note, that in this context normative status means something more specific than morally good or bad, as in good or bad governance.
-The term normative is here used in a narrower philosophical sense.
-Normative (or deontic) theory is a branch of practical philosophy which is concerned with establishing what actors are allowed to, ought to, or must not do (Wright 1963; Raz 1975: 11).
+First of all, it is essential to note that in this context, normative status means something more specific than morally good or bad, as in "good" or "bad" governance.
+The term normative is used here in a narrower philosophical sense.
+Normative (or deontic) theory is a branch of practical philosophy concerned with establishing what actors are allowed to, ought to, or must not do (Wright 1963; Raz 1975: 11).
 Statements about rights and duties, permissions and prohibitions, are normative, for example.
-One important feature of normative concepts is that they are directly relevant for actions.
+One important feature of normative concepts is that they are directly relevant to actions.
 This sets them apart from evaluative moral concepts such as good and bad, better and worse.
-It is, for example, not logically incoherent to believe that it would be a morally good thing to give ten percent of one's annual income to charity, but to think, nevertheless, that one is free to refrain from doing so.
-Whereas it is actually incoherent to think that I am at liberty to keep the money.
-In what follows I will argue, that legitimacy is a normative concept in the sense that it shapes the rights and duties of the actors involved.
+It is, for example, not logically incoherent to think that it would be a morally good thing to give ten percent of one's annual income to charity, but to believe, nevertheless, that one is free to refrain from doing so.
+In contrast, it is actually incoherent to believe that I am obligated to pay some percentage of my income in taxes, but to hold nevertheless that I am at liberty to keep the money.
+In what follows, I will argue that legitimacy is a normative concept in the sense that it shapes the rights and duties of the actors involved.

-The normative implication of legitimacy is clearly recognizable in the classical discussion of the concept by Max Weber (1978).
-Weber argues that legitimacy refers to a relationship of domination (or authority) between rulers and subordinates which they perceive as binding.
+The normative implication of legitimacy is recognizable in the classical discussion of the concept by Max Weber (1978).
+Weber argues that legitimacy refers to a relationship of authority (or domination) between rulers and subordinates, which both parties perceive as binding.
 In contrast to power relationships, such relationships of legitimate authority are genuinely normative (Ball 1993).
-In the eyes of the subordinates, the rulers have a right to issue morally binding norms, whereas the subordinates are under an obligation to comply with these norms and commands, independent of their specific content.3 This content-independence sets legitimacy apart from other non-coercive motives for compliance such as self-interest and substantial moral approval.
-Most political scientists working on legitimacy nowadays, follow Weber's analysis.
+In the eyes of the subordinates, the rulers have a right to issue morally binding norms, whereas the subordinates are under an obligation to comply with these norms and commands, independent of their specific content.3 This "content-independence" sets legitimacy apart from other non-coercive motives for compliance, such as self-interest and substantial moral approval.
+Most political scientists working on legitimacy today follow Weber's analysis.
 Ian Hurd, for example, defines legitimacy as "the normative belief by an actor that a rule or institution ought to be obeyed" (Hurd 1999: 381).
 In roughly the same vein, Tom Tyler states that "normative commitment through legitimacy means obeying a law because one feels that the authority enforcing the law has the right to dictate behavior" (Tyler 2006: 4).
-Legitimacy is for social scientists an extremely important explanatory category, since the belief in the normative authority of a given political order can produce stable compliance without costly enforcement mechanisms.
-Due to the contentindependence4 of legitimacy beliefs, this even holds true for policies which conflict with the self-interest or the substantial moral beliefs of the addressees.
+Legitimacy is an extremely important explanatory category for social scientists, since the belief in the normative authority of a given political order can produce stable compliance without costly enforcement mechanisms.
+Due to the content-independence4 of legitimacy beliefs, this even holds true for policies which conflict with the self-interest or the substantial moral beliefs of the addressees.
 The belief in the legitimacy of a rule primarily refers to its source and not to its content (Tyler 2006).
-For this reason Weber argued that no stable social order could exist without a minimum threshold of legitimacy (Weber 1978: 212 ff.).
+For this reason, Weber argued that no stable social order could exist without a minimum threshold of legitimacy (Weber 1978: 212ff).